-Once you’ve decided to take your child to the first pediatric orthodontics appointment, it’s important to share what he or she can expect from their pediatric orthodontist visit:
+Once you’ve decided to take your child to the first pediatric orthodontics appointment, it’s important to share the various phases of braces and what he or she can expect from their pediatric orthodontist visit:

 1. Explain Clearly the Need for the Appointment: It is very helpful for your child to understand why they are going to see an orthodontist.
 Explain to them that braces and Invisalign are used to straighten misaligned teeth, imbalanced jaw structures and improve their smile.
 Inform them that the earlier they go to the orthodontist, the less time treatment will most likely take.

 2. Let Your Child Know That They are not Alone: Most children know a friend or family member who has gone to the orthodontist.
 Help your child understand that it is extremely common from kids their age to go to the orthodontist.